-Hey Guys, This is our first blog post regarding the Gel City Speedball League, we have been really busy behind the scenes preparing some upcoming improvements for the next round.
+Hey Guys, This is our first blog post regarding the Australian Speedball League, we have been really busy behind the scenes preparing some upcoming improvements for the next round.

 We were fortunate enough to get lots of feedback on our last event, this has been a great help in giving us a road map for improvements for the ongoing season.
 Thank you very much for your feedback without your help this tournament wouldn’t be what it is today.
 We are also encouraging people to give us more technical information and feedback to continue growing this wonderful sport.